 Our guide to holiday home exchanging

 MyHolidayHome.Exchange is based on honesty, trust and commitment.
 We encourage all of our members to be aware of safety.
-Everybody can contribute to this by providing the verification documents we ask for on sign up, creating detailed property listings and profile pages.
+Everybody can contribute to this by creating detailed property listings and profile pages.

 We urge you to build up a connection with fellow owners before committing to an exchange.
 When exchanging, both you and your fellow owner are trusting your holiday home to one another, this means you will both have the same questions about safety.
 To make sure everything goes smoothly we encourage all of our members to base exchanges on good communication.
 You could find fellow owners to regularly exchange with or stick to one off exchanges.